asahala/BabyLemmatizer/README.md

 Following pretrained models are available for version 2.1 (and newer): [Sumerian](https://huggingface.co/asahala/BabyLemmatizer-Sumerian) (includes two sub-models: literary and administrative), [Neo-Assyrian](https://huggingface.co/asahala/BabyLemmatizer-Neo-Assyrian), [Middle Assyrian](https://huggingface.co/asahala/BabyLemmatizer-Middle-Assyrian) (augmented model), [First Millennium Babylonian](https://huggingface.co/asahala/BabyLemmatizer-Babylonian-1st) (Late and Neo-Babylonian, Standard Babylonian), [Second Millennium Babylonian](https://huggingface.co/asahala/BabyLemmatizer-Babylonian-2nd) (e.g. Middle Babylonian), [Urartian](https://huggingface.co/asahala/BabyLemmatizer-Urartian), [Latin](https://huggingface.co/asahala/BabyLemmatizer-Latin) (demo), [Ancient Greek](https://huggingface.co/asahala/BabyLemmatizer-Greek) (demo).

 To use these models, clone or download the repository you want and extract the ```.tar.gz``` file, e.g. ```tar -xf sumerian-lit.tar.gz``` to the models directory.
 You can rerun the evaluation with ```python babylemmatizer.py --evaluate=sumerian-lit```.
 If you want to use custom model path, see command-line parameters how to specify it.
 To lemmatize a text, see instructions later in this file and the [User Manual](https://docs.google.com/document/d/1j11N2bsIEcuZpAzJP1wmVaWrsjd0ml3HF7K-PK0AXdQ/).

+# Version compatibility
+Models trained with 2.0 are compatible with 2.1 and 2.2.

 # User Manual
 See [BabyLemmatizer Manual](https://docs.google.com/document/d/1j11N2bsIEcuZpAzJP1wmVaWrsjd0ml3HF7K-PK0AXdQ/) for more in-depth instructions how to lemmatize the demo text, train models and evaluate them.